-The restoration plan was recently reviewed by the ISAB2, and will also be a key aspect of the Columbia River Inter-Tribal Fish Commission (CRITFC) Project #2008-524-00, Pacific Lamprey Passage Design.
+Currently, the restoration plan is being reviewed by the ISAB, but will also be a key aspect of the Columbia River Inter-Tribal Fish Commission (CRITFC) Project #2008-524-00, Pacific Lamprey Passage Design.
 On August 12, 2009 the Council supported only the ongoing actions associated with the finalization of the lamprey restoration plan and that any additional actions depend on CRITFC addressing the ISRP concerns and future reviews by the ISRP and Council.

 Though a study on contaminants is outside the current scope of the CTWSRO's accord proposal #2007-007-00, Determine Status and Limiting Factors of Pacific Lamprey in Fifteenmile Creek and Hood River subbasins, Oregon the Council and Bonneville should encourage collaboration with other efforts in the basin to ensure efficiencies and effectiveness in the lamprey restoration efforts in the Columbia River Basin.
-It is also the understanding that if contaminant sampling occurs within the ceded and U&A lands of the CTWSRO it will be coordinated with their ongoing projects associated with lamprey.3
+It is also the understanding that if contaminant sampling occurs within the ceded and U&A lands of the CTWSRO it well be coordinated with their ongoing projects associated with lamprey.3 w:\mf\ww\moas0809 projects\three tribes\submittals\nov4 accord 11 narratives\200700700\120109fifteenmilelampreydecdoc1.doc

-Based on the ISRP review the Council supports the project for implementation.
+Based on the ISRP review the Council staff recommends that the Council supports this project for implementation.